-There are a number of reasons for the increase in incidence of the disease and for being at risk – obesity, type 2 diabetes, and other related conditions.
+There are a number of reasons for the increase in incidence of the disease and for being at risk – obesity, type 2 diabetes, and other related conditions, often clustered together as one condition called metabolic syndrome.
 Extra fat deposits in the liver threaten the liver’s ability to work properly.
 When that happens, the body can’t metabolize drugs properly, filter blood, detoxify, or properly digest food because of decreased bile production.
 Fortunately, the liver is also resilient.
 Fat deposits can diminish on their own, but lifestyle and nutrient interventions would go a long way to setting things right.

 This study focused on the ability of olive oil and the Mediterranean diet to improve the liver’s health status.
-Participants either followed a Mediterranean diet with supplemental olive oil, the same diet supplemented with nuts (also known as a healthy fat, fiber, and protein source), or a controlled diet that reduced overall fat intake.
+Participants either followed a Mediterranean diet with supplemental olive oil, the same diet supplemented with nuts (also a source of healthy fats, fiber, and protein), or a controlled diet that reduced overall fat intake.

 Pintó X, Fanlo-Maresma M, Corbella E, et al. A Mediterranean Diet Rich in Extra-Virgin Olive Oil Is Associated with a Reduced Prevalence of Nonalcoholic Fatty Liver Disease in Older Individuals at High Cardiovascular Risk.
 J Nutr.
 2019 Jul 23. pii: nxz147.